 Now, with a family of my own, Christmas is still my favourite time of the year – that hasn’t changed since my own childhood.
 But, when the children were born I made a promise to myself that we would always give them the best Christmas we could but it would be a Christmas within our means.
 If we couldn’t afford it then they wouldn’t have it.
 We have a Christmas budget and we stick to it.

 So I thought it might be useful to put together some of the ways that we avoid getting into debt at Christmas and still have a great Christmas whatever our budget.

 Plan through the year.
 We have a savings account that we put a standing order into each month to spread the cost of Christmas.
 This could be as little as £5 a month to give you £60 for Christmas dinner.
 But it really helps.

 Save gift vouchers.
-We use Quidco to get cashback and also do something called Shop and Scan to get cashback each week when we upload our grocery shop barcodes and receipt.
-We save this cashback, turning it into vouchers or cash straight into our bank account that really helps towards Christmas shopping and even Christmas dinner.
+We use Quidco to get cashback that we save, turning it into vouchers or cash straight into our bank account that really helps towards Christmas shopping and even Christmas dinner.
 There are many ways to make money online and many will let you cash out as vouchers which I find more useful than cash – if we have cash it will go on bills.
 Vouchers we can save and it’s lovely having that little bit of extra money.

 Keep an eye on special offers.
 I use the HotUKDeals app religiously on my phone and will always make the most of relevant special offers.
 It tells me when sales are going to start and when places like Argos and Smyths Toys have their best pre-Christmas offers.
 The HotUKDeals system also shows whether an offer is good or not and you generally get to know whether you should hold out for a better offer.